 NEVER operate the mount with only the counterweight or OTA on it.
-It may damage the precision engineering of the mount drive system.
+It may damage the mount drive system.

 3. CEM40 Mount Assembly

 3.1.
 CEM40 Mount Assembly

 NOTE: The CEM40 mount is a precision astronomical instrument.
 It is highly recommended that you read this entire manual and become familiar with the nomenclature and function of all components before starting assembly.